mysociety/alaveteli/docs/installing/manual_install.md

 No special package pinning is required.

+### Other platforms
-dependencies manually, as follows:
+If you're using some other linux platform, you can optionally install these dependencies manually, as follows:

 1. If you would like users to be able to get pretty PDFs as part of the